 Plaid Cymru has ten Assembly Members and is currently working in opposition in the Welsh Assembly.
 Each one works diligently to represent their area while supporting the Party of Wales's aims to move our country forward.
 You can visit their websites by clicking on the pictures.

-Leanne has been the Leader of Plaid Cymru since 2012.
+Leanne was the Leader of Plaid Cymru from 2012 to 2018.
 From a working class background, which she has credited for her strong values and principles, she has been a formidable champion for her area and Wales in general.

 Region: North Wales

 Llŷr lives on a family farm near Ruthin.
 He was previously a manager with an economic development company specialising in helping set up new businesses and assisting existing businesses to grow.

 He started his career as a youth worker and went on to work as a researcher and press officer for Plaid’s Members of the European Parliament, Jill Evans and Eurig Wyn.
 He was also National Campaign Co-ordinator for the then Plaid Cymru President, Dafydd Wigley, in the run-up to the 1999 National Assembly elections.